MJoergen/HyperRAM/src/hyperram/README.md

 * Perform a write to configuration register 0 to set latency mode.

-I've chosen to implement it as an Avalon MM "sandwich" to be connected directly to the HyperRAM controller
+I've chosen to implement it as an Avalon MM "sandwich" to be connected directly to the HyperRAM controller.

 ## `hyperram_ctrl.vhd`